Tuition & Financial Aid Program

 (1) Tuition and housing fees are priced and invoiced in Vietnam Dong (VND).

-(2) Tuition and housing fees from academic year 2022-2023 onward are subject to slight changes with prior notice and will be announced prior to the academic year.
+(2) Tuition and housing fees from the academic year 2023-2024 onward are subject to slight changes with prior notice and will be announced prior to the academic year.

 Fulbright’s Financial Aid Package Award Policy